 I need information about...

 People who don’t have asthma may not know how it makes you feel.
-Try not to get angry with them.
-Instead, help them learn more about asthma.
-If you’re afraid to speak up, ask your parents what words to say.
-Here are some things you can say to your family, friends, teachers, and other adults:
+Help them learn more about asthma.
+If you don't know what to say, ask your parents for help.
+Here's an example of what you can say to your family, friends, teachers, and other adults:

-It can also help to have an asthma buddy—a child who has asthma just as you do.
-You might find this special friend at school, on your team, or in your neighborhood.
+It can also help to have an asthma buddy—another child who has asthma like you do.
+You might find this friend at school, on a team, or in your neighborhood.
 You and your asthma buddy can look out for each other.
 And you can count on each other to understand.

-Your parents and your doctor work with you as a team.
-They can help you understand asthma and make your life easier.
-Tell them how you feel.
+You, your parents, and your healthcare provider work together as a team.
+They can help you with controlling you asthma symptoms and make your life easier.
+Tell them how you are feeling.
 They may have good ideas about what to do.
-And if you are not sure how to take your medicine or if your asthma flares up, be sure to tell them.
+And if you are not sure how to take your medicine or if your asthma begins to flare up, be sure to tell them.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR